Access well-managed identity information based on UW NetIDs

 Basic services included in the Technology Recharge Fee.

-For departments covered by the Technology Recharge Fee, there is no per port monthly charge. $137 per port installation charge.
+For departments/services covered by the Technology Recharge Fee, there is no per port monthly charge however there is a one-time $137 per port installation charge.

-For departments not covered by the Technology Recharge fee, there is a $13.00 per port monthly charge. $137 per port installation charge.
+For departments/services not covered by the Technology Recharge fee, there is a $15.73 per port monthly charge and a one-time $137 per port installation charge.

 Rates do not include any applicable facilities charges.
 Customers are responsible for any charges incurred when pulling new wire for ethernet connections.
 Facilities work will also extend the timeframe for service delivery.
-Estimates for both the charges and the timeframe will be provided before service orders are placed.
+Estimates for both the charges and the timeframe will be provided for customer’s approval before service orders are placed.

 <p>Network Operations works with Customer Services to complete domain registration requests when URL forwarding or masking is requested.</p>